sidneycadot/Atari8bit_OSB-NTSC-ROM/README.md

 * RootVersion.lst

-  This is an annotated version of the Operating System Source List, that has also been converted to lowercase.
+  This is an annotated version of the Operating System Source List that has also been converted to lowercase.

   It contains two directives not found in the original Operating System Source List: